10 Fun Facts About Hazelnuts and Nutrition Benefits

 Hazelnuts are those little nuts that look very similar to acorns when in their rounded shells.

-All hazelnuts have a small hollow center that is revealed when sliced in half.
+All hazelnuts have a small hollow center that is exposed when sliced in half.

-Hazelnuts come from small Hazel trees in the birch family and are native to woodlands, scrubs and hedgerows in regions of Europe and Western Asia.
+Hazelnuts come from small Hazel trees in the birch family and are native to woodlands, shrubs and hedgerows in regions of Europe and Western Asia.

 The common hazel is the Corylus avellana or "European Hazelnut", indigenous to many areas of England, Scotland and Ireland as well as some Mediterranean countries, especially Italy and Greece.